vocodedev/vocode-core/README.md

 ### 💪 Actions

-- ✨NEW✨ External Actions
+- ✨NEW✨ External Actions (guide to follow!)
 - Improved Call Transfer
 - ✨NEW✨ Wait Actions (IVR Navigation)
-- ✨NEW✨ Phrase triggers for actions (instead of function calls)
+- ✨NEW✨ Phrase triggers for actions (instead of function calls) (guide to follow!)

 ### 🗣️ Synthesizers